s-ccs/paper-UnfoldMakie/typst/main.typ

 There are dozens of libraries for ERP visualization in Python and MATLAB.
 Most EEG practitioners (82%) have experience with non-visualization specific MATLAB-based tools like EEGLAB @delorme2004eeglab, FieldTrip @oostenveld2011fieldtrip, ERPLAB @lopez2014erplab and Brainstorm @tadel2019meg.
 Also worth mentioning is EEGVIS @ehigner_2018eegvis.

-The Python-based MNE @Gramfort_MEG_and_EEG_2013 (41%) and the commercial software Brain Vision Analyzer (22%) also showed significant use, as did custom scripts written in programming languages such as R, Python, Julia (42%).
+The Python-based MNE @Gramfort_MEG_and_EEG_2013 (41%) and the commercial software Brain Vision Analyzer (22%) also showed significant use.
+Custom scripts written in programming languages such as R, Python, Julia are also quite popular (42%).

 There are not many EEG/ERP visualization libraries on Julia.
 Currently, we could find NeuroAnalyzer.jl @Wysokinski_NeuroAnalyzer, EEGToolkit.jl @Pereyra_EEGToolkit, Neuroimaging.jl @Luke_Neuroimaging.
 However, they are more focused on the analysis of raw EEG data, while our package is more specialized on the visualization of ERPs and rERPs.
 There are also #link("https://julianeuro.github.io/packages")[traces] of many abandoned projects.